we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 ## Strategy Pattern

-> Allow a behavior to be selected at run time.
+> Allow a behaviour to be selected at run time.

-> The different behaviors are the different strategies.
+> The different behaviours are the different strategies.

-> Useful when we have lot of behaviors slightly different and we don't know which one will be used.
+> Useful when we have lot of behaviours slightly different and we don't know which one will be used.

 > Separate what changes of may change from what stays the same